Sampling Without Compromising Accuracy in Adaptive Data Analysis: An Application to Convex Optimization

-We now show how to use our fast mechanism for statistical queries to get improved responses to convex optimization queries.
-We will perform gradient descent but we calculate each coordinate of each gradient using Algorithm~\ref{alg:sq_mechanism}, as described in Algorithm~\ref{alg:gd}.
-To do this, we need to assume the gradient $\nabla\ls(S,x)$ is a statistical query in each of the coordinates of $S$.
+To do this, we need to assume the restriction of the gradient to each coordinate $\nabla\ls(S,x)^{(j)}$ is a statistical query.
 If this is the case, we call such a gradient \emph{statistical}.
 This is not a strong assumption: it is the case when for example the loss is of the form $\ls(S,x) = \frac{1}{|S|}\sum_{s\in S} \ell(s,x)$ for $\ell:X\times\Theta\rightarrow\mathbb{R}$ and $\nabla\ell\in[0,1]$.\footnote{This last requirement may be weakened so that we just require $\nabla\ell$ to be bounded (which happens when $X$ and $\Theta$ are compact, for example).
 The stronger requirement for being in $[0,1]$ is because, for convenience, we also required this of statistical queries themselves.}